heyavanindra/FrenCircle/backend_dotnet/Docs/LinksCurl.md

 # Links API - cURL Examples

-This document provides cURL examples for the Links endpoints in the FrenCircle API.
+This document provides cURL examples for the Links endpoints in the Linqyard API.
 Per project conventions these examples use the JSON ApiResponse envelope.

 ## Base URL
 ```